 This process can seem a little confusing at times so you might want to call on your website designer or developer to give you assistance.
 I help all of my clients with this process inside my full-service website design experience so they don’t have to learn how to do it on their own.

 Along with rebranding your business, you’ll also want to update your logo and any other visual branding elements.
-Don’t forget to also include the new visual branding in your CRM platform (I recommend using Dubsado for this) so your contracts, invoices, proposals, and forms all have the same cohesive look.
+Don’t forget to also include the new visual branding in your CRM platform (I recommend using Honeybook for this) so your contracts, invoices, proposals, and forms all have the same cohesive look.

 Add Google Analytics to your website